mishra1010/Sigma-Web-Dev-Course/README.md

   JSX is format where html and JS can both be leveraged, it's strict - tags need to be closed, always return only one object or <></> or div etc. ,className has to be used,

+  ## Day 107 - Hooks and State in React

+  npm create vite@latest
+Then do
+npm i in the project folder
+npm run dev

+The page opens the vite react page and the count goes on increasing without reloading the page

+React hooks are functions which helps us

+ex - useState(0)--- is a function
+const [count, setCount] = useState(0)

+useState ensures that value of setCount can be updated based on the logic we write.
+State hook lets a component remember information like user input